rob10campbell/PRoPS-colloids_setup/HOOMDblue-Install-Guide.md

 This guide is optizimed for MacOS and was last updated in August 2021.

-The standard installation of HOOMD-blue was adapted for our colloids simulations by Mohammad (Nabi) Nabizadeh.
+The standard implementation of HOOMD-blue was adapted for our colloids simulations by Mohammad (Nabi) Nabizadeh.
 This guide was compiled by Rob Campbell.

 [HOOMD-blue]: https://glotzerlab.engin.umich.edu/hoomd-blue
 [PRoPS Group]: https://web.northeastern.edu/complexfluids/